Somnathdas/classic-online-book/README.md

 ## How to install

-Node environment should be avaliable to run the application in your local systems , if not avalibel please install it. check installed node version using command `node -v` and also npm  version using command `npm -v`
+Node environment should be available to run the application in your local systems , if not available please install it.
+Check installed node version using command `node -v` and also npm version using command `npm -v`

 Now go to inside project folder run command `npm install`

 After node modules installation done, run command `npm start` to start dev server with hot reload, it's live on `localhost:3000`.